neo-technology/neo4j-pks/user-guide/USER-GUIDE.md

 Scaled pods inherit their configuration from their statefulset.
 For neo4j, this means that items like configured storage size, hardware limits, and passwords apply to scale up members.

 If scaling down, do not scale below three core nodes; this is the minimum necessary to guarantee a properly functioning cluster with data redundancy.
 Consult the neo4j clustering documentation for more information.

 Neo4j on PKS is configured to never delete the backing data drive, to lessen the chance of inadvertent data destruction.
-If you scale up and then later scale down, this may orphan a GCE disk, which you may want to manually delete at a later date.
+If you scale up and then later scale down, this may orphan a disk, which you may want to manually delete at a later date.

 ## Security